 While the hood volume is large, it’s not hugely oversized like jackets purposely designed to accommodate skiing and climbing helmets, so you can get a decent fit if you’re just a hiker and backpacker.
 I prefer jacket hoods where the volume of the hood can be adjusted with an elastic pull cord, but the lack of one on the Precip Eco isn’t a showstopper, because the hood volume is more reasonably-sized than on many other rain jackets.

 When the hood is not needed, it can be rolled away into a high collar.
-The interior of the collar is unlined around the neck and but still comfortable when fastened tight.
+The interior of the collar is unlined around the neck but still comfortable when fastened tight.
 There isn’t a garage (a small flap) for the front zipper at the top of the collar though, so there’s a chance your mustache or hair can get caught in it.

 The Precip ECO comes with pit zips to help prevent you from overheating.
-I prefer buying waterproof/breathable rain jackets and hard shells that include these zips because venting body heat is most reliable way to reduce perspiration.
+I prefer buying waterproof/breathable rain jackets and hard shells that include these zips because venting body heat is the most reliable way to reduce perspiration.
 All of the rain jackets and winter shells I use when I’m not testing gear have pit zips or torso-zips for this reason.

 The Precip ECO’s pit zips have one way-zippers, with storm flaps to prevent water from dripping into them.
 They’re easy to reach and unzip while wearing the jacket and do a good job at dumping excess heat without letting in additional moisture when it’s raining.
 I keep my pit zips open all of the time and only close them when I get chilled.